 When I first dove into writing romance, I never imagined a career without the Romance Writers of America.
 And now, after 7 years as a member, and 3 years as a member of the Passionate Ink Chapter, I find myself sharing some pretty stunning news: Passionate Ink members have voted to disaffiliate from the organization after 16 years (we were founded in July 2005 by Sylvia Day!)

-The Passionate Plume contest needs your submission!
-We’ve revamped the only romance industry contest for erotic romance and we are accepting entries now!
-We’re especially seeking submissions for unpublished authors, historical, and scifi/paranormal.
+The Passionate Plume contest is closed!
+We’ve revamped the only romance industry contest for erotic romance and are judging entries now!
+Stay tuned to learn about our finalists and winners!
 Learn more

 Free for Members: Check our private Facebook group and Forum for Monthly Momentum program, writing fun, and the latest chapter info!
 (Membership required to access.)